-Food has become a matter of national pride and identity with many attractions centered around eating and drinking that showcase local products.
+Food has become a matter of national pride and identity with many attractions centred around eating and drinking that showcase local products.
 These events are often used by tourism boards to provide visitors with a taste and an experience that is both adventurous and memorable.

-There’s something generically exciting and yummy about dipping food in melted cheese and it’s no surprise that Switzerland and Fondue are synonymous around the world.
+There’s something generically exciting and yummy about dipping food in melted cheese, and it’s no surprise that Switzerland and fondue are synonymous around the world.

-A word of precaution though, you might want to avoid plain cold water or drinks up to around 2 hours after eating fondue.
+A word of caution, though, you might want to avoid plain cold water or drinks up to around 2 hours after eating fondue.
 Bubbly drinks (cold) or warm drinks are advisable as it allows the cheese to digest better and stops it from solidifying quickly.

-Raclette – Who doesn’t like gooey melted cheese?
+Who doesn’t like gooey melted cheese?

-I don’t know and/or like you anymore.
+Well then, I don’t know and/or like you anymore.
 Kapeesh!